New South Wales D set: Union opposition and safety concerns

-On 22 March 2022 Nine News revealed the RTBU regarding the CCTV cameras as unsafe, highlighting the lack of microphones, viewing blackspots, and poor vision quality, especially in the rain.
+On 22 March 2022, Nine News revealed the RTBU regarded the CCTV cameras as unsafe, highlighting the lack of microphones, viewing blackspots, and poor vision quality, especially in the rain.

 Approval by the Office of the National Safety Regulator

-In July 2021, the independent Office of the National Rail Safety Regulator deemed the fleet to be safe, endorsing the Government's position on the matter.
+In July 2021, the independent Office of the National Rail Safety Regulator deemed the fleet to be safe.
 Sue McCarrey, CEO of the ONRSR, outlined that they had worked with the operator since design stage right through to testing, pledging that ongoing safety audits would continue through to their operation.
-Additionally, McCarrey concluded that there was no greater risk than the current older fleet and in fact the use of technology on the new fleet would make them even safer; "We believe that risk is being managed through the technology on the train.
+Additionally, McCarrey concluded that there was no greater risk than the current older fleet and in fact the use of technology on the new fleet would make them even safer, saying: "We believe that risk is being managed through the technology on the train.
 The operating model we have approved for the NIF includes the use of a driver, a guard and the use of CCTV cameras at each door providing both the guard and the driver a view down the entire platform.
 Both the driver and the guard have access to screens to show them what is actually happening along the entire platform".
 McCarrey made it clear that as an independent regulator she is not part of the current negotiations between the RTBU and the train operator (NSW Trains) and nor should she be, however if those negotiations resulted in a change to the operating model, then the ONRSR would have to relitigate those proposed changes and once again complete that independent check to ensure that the changes proposed to the train operations continue to effectively manage the risks.

-Network disruptions

-The NSW government directly shut down the entire passenger rail network in response to the RTBU's protected industrial action on 21 February 2022, with no replacement bus services occurring and zero prior notice.
-Overcrowding onto buses was widespread at locations such as Chatswood and Parramatta.
-The RTBU started a protest against the shutdown at Central Grand Concourse, with the RTBU saying "This is not a strike, we are not on strike".

-Premier Dominic Perrottet stated that it was a "coordinated attack by the Labor party and the union movement".
-Former Prime Minister Scott Morrison stated that the unions "put on a strike at 2 am this morning, throwing Sydneysiders into complete chaos".

-Documents showed that the NSW Government was planning on a two-week-long shutdown.
+On 26 November 2024, the D sets were given approval to operate in passenger service with modifications on only the Central Coast & Newcastle Line from the Office of the National Rail Safety Regulator (ONRSR).
+On 30 September 2025, it was announced that the ONRSR approved the introduction of services on the Blue Mountains Line.
+Approval is yet to be granted for passenger services on the South Coast Line.